Ngunguru Beach: Your Ultimate Coastal Getaway for Swimming and Sunbathing Near Whangārei

 Place Name Significance

-Whangaruru ("sheltered harbour") A safe haven for ancestral voyages
+Whangaruru (“sheltered harbour”) A historic safe haven for voyagers

 Main Attractions and Activities